Sometimes: I want

-One of the failures of political thought today is the failure to genuinely connect the politics of academia to the political writ-large.
-This is the utility and instrumental function of the concept I’ve been calling: “the conceptual economy.”
+Indeed, one of the failures of political thought today is the failure to genuinely connect the abstract and conceptual politics of academia to the political and libidinal economy writ-large.
+This is the function and utility of the concept I’ve been calling: “the conceptual economy.”
 There is still this tendency to see the problems in academia as problems of the “Ivory Tower” whereas though the problems out in the “Real World” are happening on “the Outside” of academia.
 However, this is a sincere failure of thought and analysis.
-It is the perpetuation of a Nature/Culture divide multiplied and enfolded to an unnerving and genuinely incompatible degree.
+It is a perpetuation of the Nature/Culture divide multiplied and enfolded to an unnerving and genuinely incompatible degree.
 In this Nature/Culture divide, the World outside the University is turned into the ‘Real’ world while the University is deemed a “removed” cultural institution of abstraction.
-But no. The University is a genuine and real territory of struggle and the history of Black study, and Black struggle is itself a testament to a challenge to both the academic enterprise of the University and its settler-colonial expropriation of the local communities it comes to inhabit yet exclude.
+But no!
+The University is a genuine and real territory of struggle and the history of Black study, and Black struggle is itself a testament to a challenge to both the academic enterprise of the University and its settler-colonial expropriation of the local communities it comes to inhabit yet exclude.
 From the politics of segregation in education to the history of white terror against Black attempts at reading, the politics of thought, thinking, education, and learning (which the University inscribes at the highest level of abstraction in the West) is a matter of real violence.
 This real violence is linked to the conceptual economy of the West insofar as the removal of Black abstraction from the education system, the historical annihilation of Blacks who attempted autodidactism as well as the outlawing of Black learning in general are connected.
 Therefore, it is not an over-exaggeration to state that the history of Black learning and thought is one of violence, erasure and abjection.
 For in each and every attempt to think and ideate, the Black has had to encounter the Law, and it is this Law itself, that has outlawed Black abstraction.